melezhik/outthentic/README.md

 ## Story scripts

-Stories are just a scripts to be executed and then stdout are analyzed by rules defined at check files.
+Stories are just a scripts to be executed and then resulted stdout is analyzed by rules defined at check files.

 Thus every story is a small program with some stdout gets tested.